 Excavations of Reservoirs 5

-The excavation continues and a lot remains to be discovered about this city.
-One important finding was a signboard which was discovered near its northern gate.
-The signboard consists of unique characters, which show that in addition to the knowledge of engineering, construction and town planning, the people had developed a sophisticated language.
+Archeological excavations continue at Dholavira and a lot remains to be discovered about this city.
+The discovery of a signboard near its northern gate gives an idea about the language spoken by the people.
+The signboard consists of unique characters, which show that the people had developed a sophisticated language.

 Cracked Earth near Dholavira 6